sighupio/fury-kubernetes-monitoring/README.md

 This repository contains all components necessary to deploy monitoring tools on top of Kubernetes.
 We use [Prometheus](https://prometheus.io/), a very popular open-source monitoring and alerting toolkit for cloud-native applications.
-You can monitor both cluster itself and applications deployed on cluster via Prometheus.
-Alertmanager which makes part of Prometheus stack, handles alerts sent by Prometheus server and lets you manage alerts flexibly and route them through receiver integrations such as email, Slack or PagerDuty.
+You can monitor both the cluster itself and applications deployed on the cluster via Prometheus.
+Alertmanager which makes part of the Prometheus stack, handles alerts sent by the Prometheus server and lets you manage alerts flexibly and route them through receiver integrations such as email, Slack, or PagerDuty.
 Thanks to the components in the Fury Kubernetes Monitoring stack, you're going to have full control over your cluster.
-On Kubernetes we use Prometheus Operator to deploy, configure and manage Prometheus instances and to manage service monitoring and alerts.
-This repository contains a package to deploy Prometheus Operator and other packages to deploy Prometheus instances, rules, alerts and exporters.
+On Kubernetes, we use Prometheus Operator to deploy, configure, and manage Prometheus instances and to manage service monitoring and alerts.
+This repository contains a package to deploy Prometheus Operator and other packages to deploy Prometheus instances, rules, alerts, and exporters.
 Packages with `-operated` postfix are deployed via Operator's CRD, therefore you need Prometheus Operator up and running to be able to deploy them.

 ## Monitoring Packages

-The following packages are included in Fury Kubernetes Monitoring katalog.
+The following packages are included in the Fury Kubernetes Monitoring katalog.
 All resources in these repositories are going to be deployed in `monitoring` namespace in your Kubernetes cluster.